Further analysis of Peeling Sequences

 \begin{conjecture} The minimal number of peeling sequences of $n$ points in $\R^d$ is at least $c(d+1+\epsilon)^n$ for some positive constants $c$ and $\epsilon$.
 So $g_d(n)=\Omega((d+1+\epsilon)^n)$. \end{conjecture}

-The upper bound can also be improved with more careful case analysis, for example analysing subrays of even more depth.
-It would be interesting to find a different way of determining a nice upper bound on the number of peeling sequences of $S_n$.
-The construction "feels" optimal: in most of the peeling algorithms, you could only choose between $3$ different vertices for almost all of the steps.
+The upper bound can be improved with a more careful case analysis, for example by considering subrays of greater depth.
+It would also be interesting to find a different way of deriving a strong upper bound on the number of peeling sequences of $S_n$.
+The construction appears optimal: If the next vertex is always chosen randomly from the convex hull, one would expect to only choose between $3$ different vertices for most of the steps.